benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/context-api/sign-in-anonymously.md

 This function:

-1. Creates a new user with a random email and password
+1. Creates a new user with a random email and password in the specified collection
 2. Signs in with those credentials
 3. Sets the authentication cookie via `signInWithToken`